Training Guide¶

 Discriminator¶

 Once the training/pretrain_phase flag is 0, pretraining of the generator is no longer active and the discriminator starts to be trained.
-Not only is is trained, but it's true/false prediction is also added to the generator to start the adversarial game.
-In order not to train the generator on the low-quality output of the discriminator at this early stageg, we only gradually feed the discriminators output to the generator as a loss.
+Not only is it trained, but its true/false prediction is also added to the generator to start the adversarial game.
+To avoid training the generator on low-quality discriminator outputs at this early stage, we gradually feed the discriminator output to the generator as a loss.
 For that, we slowly increase the adversarial loss weight from 0 to the predetermined amount.
-The loss weight is logged to WandB in order to visualize the influnce this loss has on the generator.
+The loss weight is logged to WandB in order to visualize the influence this loss has on the generator.

 Continued Training¶